docksal/docksal/docs/content/core/volumes.md

 macOS Host ==============> Docker Desktop ==============> Container
 ```

-**On Windows with VirtualBox** Docksal mounts all available Windows drives into VM via SMB protocol.
+**On Windows with VirtualBox** Docksal mounts all available Windows drives into the VM via SMB protocol.

 ```
                SMB mount                      bind